Nitrokey/nitrokey-documentation/nitrokey3/index.rst

 .. contents:: :local:

-The Nitrokey 3 currently supports FIDO2 and one-time passwords.
-The Nitrokey 3A and 3C support NFC, while the Nitrokey 3 Mini only works over USB.
-Additional features like OpenPGP are available in test firmware releases.
+The Nitrokey 3 currently supports FIDO2 and one-time passwords (OTP).
+Additional features like OpenPGP Card and PIV are available in test firmware releases.
 See the `release notes`_ on GitHub for more information.

 .. _release notes: https://github.com/Nitrokey/nitrokey-3-firmware/releases